OISF/suricata/doc/userguide/file-extraction/md5.rst

 Configuration
 ~~~~~~~~~~~~~

-In the suricata yaml:
+In the Suricata config file:

 ::
     - file-store:
          enabled: yes       # set to yes to enable
-         log-dir: files     # directory to store the files
+         dir: filestore     # directory to store the files
-         force-magic: yes   # force logging magic on all stored files
          force-hash: [md5]  # force logging of md5 checksums
-         #waldo: file.waldo # waldo file to store the file_id across runs

 For JSON output:

 ::
     outputs:
       - eve-log:
         enabled: yes